sergiudm/sergiudm.github.io/content/post/uv/index.md

 ---
-title: "All You Need to Know about uv"
+title: "90% You Need to Know about uv"
 date: 2025-06-12 00:00:00+0000
 description: "An elegant tool to manage Python Projects."
 tags: